 Masonry surfaces are often coated with a sealer to protect against moisture or with paint to improve the finished appearance.
-In addition to applying these coatings, masonry may require repair if it's cracking and crumbling, or cleaning if it has surface stains and efflorescence (pictured).
+In addition to applying these protective coatings, masonry may also require repair if it's cracking and crumbling, or cleaning if it has surface stains and efflorescence (pictured).
 This page contains procedures for preparing, repairing, and painting concrete, brick, and other masonry surfaces.

 Problems with Masonry Surfaces

 Masonry around the house is primarily susceptible to two problems: physical damage from cracking and crumbling, and surface degradation due to efflorescence.